List of Generator Rex characters: Vostok

 Vostok (voiced by John DiMaggio) was a black market financier and KGB operative who is a member of the Consortium.
 He was with the Consortium when Black Knight began her plans to restart the Nanite project.
 Vostok had some doubts about her plot, and so she killed Vostok when they were alone, telling the other Consortium members that the enemy was responsible for Vostok's death.

 Alpha

 Alpha (voiced by Michael Emerson) was created by Caesar to control other nanites as a sentient being, with power equivalent to the Omega Nanite/fifth Meta Nanite within Rex's body.
 Since his energy/nanite body was unsustainable. he tried to make mechanical bodies to sustain himself.
 But after this plan failed, he tried to use organic beings as hosts, resulting in Ben entering the world of Generator Rex and causing the events of Heroes United.
-He is ultimately taken back to the Null Void by Ben Tennyson (in the form of Upchuck) and escapes his metallic prison as the Omega Nanite is re-injected inside Rex.
+He is ultimately taken back to the Null Void by Ben (in the form of Upchuck), but escapes his prison as the Omega Nanite is re-injected inside Rex.